-With over 19 years of experience prosecuting residential non-payment proceedings, David Moss and Associates offer the following services:
+With over 19 years of experience prosecuting residential non-payment proceedings, David L. Moss & Associates offer the following services:

 - Preparing and serving rent demands, notices of petitions and petitions